gchumillas/php.query/README.md

 phpQuery
 ========

-The phpQuery class is inspired by the great [jQuery](http://jquery.com/) library.
+The phpQuery class is inspired by the glorified [jQuery](http://jquery.com/) library.
 The purpose of this class is to simplify the access and manipulation of XML documents.
+It represents, in most cases, a replacement of the built-in DOM library.

 Instead of the XPath query language, this class uses CSS selectors.
-This is an advantage for those who are not familiar with the XPath language.
-In any case, it is possible to still use the XPath language: just use the 'xpath' method instead of 'query' method.
+This is an advantage for those who are not familiar with XPath .
+In any case, it is still possible to use XPath: just use the 'xpath' method instead of 'query'.

 Installation
 ------------